PhilRunninger/vim-robots/README.md

 ![Cartesian Robots screenshot](https://upload.wikimedia.org/wikipedia/commons/b/bf/Robots_text_screenshot.png)

-but this rendition is based on a hexagonal grid, with movement in only 6 directions. *The hexagons are overlayed for illustration only.
+but this rendition is based on a hexagonal grid, with movement in only 6 directions. *The hexagons in the picture below are for illustration only, and not part of the game.
 Kudos to anyone who modifies their terminal background to be tiled hexagons.*

 ![Hex Robots screenshot](https://github.com/PhilRunninger/vim-robots/raw/master/HexRobots.png)